speelbreaker/llm-brain/README.md

 ## License

-This project is for educational and research purposes only. thanks.
+This project is for educational and research purposes only. thanks. goodbye.